Rel1cx/eslint-react/packages/eslint-plugin-react/src/rules/no-script-url.md

 ## What it does

-Prevents usage of `javascript:` URLs as the value of the `href` prop in JSX.
+Prevents usage of `javascript:` URLs as the value of component props.

 ## Why is this bad?